tetzank/homepage/content/posts/codegen-in-databases.md

 Finally, it increments the row id of the morsel.

 That's all there is to a _scan_ operator.
-The _filter_ operator is pretty straightforward as well.
+The _filter_ operator is straightforward as well.

 {{< highlight "C++" >}}
 template<class Fn>